This 18-Day Challenge Is Perfect for People With $5K or More in Credit Card Debt

 You can continue to use Credit Sesame to keep track of your progress and hold yourself accountable throughout this challenge.
 And, hey, it’ll be kind of fun watching your credit score react to all your hard work!

-It takes two minutes to get started with Credit Sesame.
+It takes just 90 seconds to get started with Credit Sesame.

-Day 3: Ask This Website to Pay Your Credit Card Bills This Month
+Day 3: Ask This Website to Help Pay Your Credit Card Bills This Month

 The truth is, your credit card companies are probably ripping you off with high interest rates.
 This is likely what’s held you back from making any real payoff progress in the past.